El Fasher massacre: Other international reactions

+Intergovernmental organizations (IGO) expressed deep concern about and condemnation of the violence and killings, including calls for cessation of killings, aid distribution, and accountability for those responsible.
+IGOs which published comments include the African Union, European Union, and World Health Organization.

+Representatives from countries did the same.
+This included Germany, Belgium, Pope Leo XIV (of Vatican City), and France.
+International and domestic NGOs did the same.
+This included Human Rights Watch, Amnesty International, the Global Centre for the Responsibility to Protect, and Human Rights Research Center.

+In December 2025, the United Kingdom imposed sanctions on four senior RSF commanders, namely Abdul Rahim Dagalo, Gedo Hamdan Ahmed, Brigadier General Al-Fateh Abdullah Idris; and Field Commander Tijani Ibrahim Moussa Mohamed, over their role in the massacre.

 Humanitarian and political implications

 The events in El Fasher have increased pressure for aid and diplomacy in Sudan.
 International groups had warned of a major disaster, mass killings, rape, hunger, and displacement affecting more than 14 million people in Darfur by late 2025.
 The massacre has become a symbol of the wider violence after peace efforts collapsed and may render a negotiated deal unlikely in the near future.

 The capture of El Fasher gave RSF control over all five capitals in Darfur in addition to much of the Western Darfur territory.
 Some warned of a possible partition of Sudan through the establishment of a de facto state.
 However, Armed Conflict Location and Event Data (ACLED) commented that for the foundation of an alternative government, the RSF would likely need to capture much of the Kordofan region, which the SAF and its allies are working to secure.